-Gannawarra Shire is located in the Loddon Murray region of Victoria, about 250 kilometres north-west of the Melbourne CBD.
-Gannawarra Shire is bounded by Swan Hill Rural City in the north, the Murray River and the New South Wales border in the east, the Shire of Campaspe and Loddon Shire in the south, and Buloke Shire in the west.
+Gannawarra Shire is located in northern Victoria, about 250 kilometres north-west of the Melbourne CBD.
+Gannawarra Shire is bounded by Swan Hill Rural City in the north, the Murray River, the New South Wales border and the Murray River Council area in the east, the Shire of Campaspe and Loddon Shire in the south, and Buloke Shire in the west.

 Included AreasGannawarra Shire includes the localities of Appin, Appin South (part), Bael Bael, Beauchamp (part), Benjeroop, Budgerum East, Burkes Bridge, Cannie, Capels Crossing, Cohuna, Cullen, Daltons Bridge, Dingwall, Fairley, Gannawarra, Gonn Crossing, Gredgwin (part), Horfield (part), Keely, Kerang, Kerang East, Koondrook, Koroop, Lake Charm, Lake Meran (part), Lalbert (part), Leitchville (part), Macorna (part), Macorna North, McMillans, Mead, Meatian (part), Meering West (part), Milnes Bridge, Mincha West, Murrabit, Murrabit West, Myall, Mystic Park, Ninyeunook (part), Normanville, Oakvale, Pine View, Quambatook, Reedy Lake, Sandhill Lake, Teal Point, Tittybong (part), Towaninny (part), Tragowel, Wandella, Wangie (part), Wee Wee Rup and Westby.